One of the authors of Competitive Programming book is part of the launch of the new Centre for Nurturing Computing Excellence (CeNCE)

-Our objective in writing this book is similar with the ICPC vision: To further improve humanity by training current students to be more competitive in programming contests.
+Our objective in writing this book is similar with the IOI objective+ICPC vision: to further improve humanity by training current students to be more competitive in programming contests.
 The possible long term effect is future Computer Science researchers who are well versed in problem solving skills.
-We use C++ (primary), Python (secondary), Java (tertiary), and OCaml (optional) code to illustrate the algorithmic concepts, i.e. we dislike vague pseudo-code commonly found in many other Computer Science textbooks.
+We use C++ (primary), Python (secondary), Java (tertiary), and OCaml (optional) code to illustrate the algorithmic concepts, i.e., we dislike vague pseudo-code commonly found in many other Computer Science textbooks.
 We also built and heavily use our-own visualization tool: VisuAlgo to help explain the data structure and algorithm concepts to our book readers and beyond.

 This Competitive Programming book, 4th edition (CP4) is a must have for every competitive programmer.
 Mastering the contents of this book is a necessary (but admittedly not sufficient) condition if one wishes to take a leap forward from being just another ordinary coder to being among one of the world's finest competitive programmers.

 Friday, 11 June 2021: After 1.5 more years of additional translations by Miguel Revilla Rodriquez (since 01 January 2020), CP4 Book 1 and 2 are now available in Spanish language.
 Here are the Amazon Book 1 link and Amazon Book 2 link.